What Makes This N26 Review Different?

 N26 designed and implemented algorithms to pick up on these fraudulent accounts, which also “froze” some accounts that had irregularities.
 Of course, it’s not a perfect system, but it’s also completely infeasible for this to be done manually – so patterns need to be used to speed up the vetting process.

-These then had to be manually reviewed by their customer service team – a team that were not prepared for the number of customers that N26 now had.
+These then had to be manually reviewed by their customer service team – a team that was not prepared for the number of customers that N26 now had.

 Since then, N26 has methodically worked through their backlog of open cases and have started to exponentially ramp up their hiring.
 Last time I checked, they have job openings for 300+ positions and I’ve seen their employee numbers on LinkedIn jump from around 1400 to around 1600 in the space of a few weeks.